sky-uk/client-lib-ios-test-foundation/README.md

 }

 ```
-In the `Given` section http mocks reponse are defined, in `When` section `loginUser/2` method of SUT (System Under Test) is called, finally in the `Then` section asserts on expected values are defined.
+Basic test structure:
+ - `Given`.
+Here you define your initial state on HTTP server mocks.
+In this case we defined a login route.
+ - `When`.
+Here you call all the methods to be tested.
+In this case we called the `loginUser` method.
+ - `Then`.
+Here you write all the assertions.
+In this case we checked `pets` is not `nil` and made sure we called login only once.

-If the execution of the method under test performs an http request not handled by the mocks server then `onUnexpected`'s clousure `(HttpRequest) -> ()` is called.
+If the method under test performs an http request not handled by the mock server, then `onUnexpected`'s closure `(HttpRequest) -> ()` is called.

 Note:
 - `Routes.User.login().path` is a relative path not containing `127.0.0.1:8080`